gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 A cloudy patch in the middle of the glass showed where someone had tried to melt it or dissolve it with acid.
-The four skeletons—no, there were five, she realized distantly—showed that whatever the room's occupants had tried hadn't worked.
+The four skeletons—no, there were actually five, she realized numbly—showed that whatever the room's occupants had tried hadn't worked.
-Neither, apparently, had setting a fire: one of the lab benches had scorch marks, and there was a dark stain on the ceiling that covered half of one of the room's lights.
+Neither, apparently, had setting a fire: one of the lab benches had scorch marks, and a dark stain on the ceiling covered half of one of the room's lights.

 "Maybe it happened by accident,"
 Maddy ventured.